awtestergit/SpeakingAI/README.md

 ```
 Config the demo server:

-* modify 'config.json' according to your local pathes
+* modify 'config.json' according to your local pathes <br>
+-- **note:** If you do not use Bark TTS, you do not need to config "TTS" and/or "SPEAKER" for Bark.
+The demo server uses the Microsoft SpeechT5 TTS by default.
+If you want to change it to Bark, you can set your Bark model path in the config.json, and uncomment the Bark model code in tal_demo_server.py (also comment out this line: tts = Speecht5TTS())

 Start the demo server:
 ```bash